-Deliveries made to a state in which you do not have a physical location are generally not subject to state sales tax provided the purchased product is shipped directly to the purchaser’s out-of-state location and is to be used outside the state.
+Deliveries made to a state in which you do not have a physical location are generally not subject to state sales tax.
+However, the purchased product must be shipped directly to the purchaser’s out-of-state location and must be intended to be used outside the state.
 In this case, neither the purchaser nor its agent may pick up the purchased property within the state.

 3. What rate do I charge my customers?

-The rate is determined by the state or other governing municipality.
+The state or other governing municipality determines the rate.

-California’s sales tax, for example, varies depending on the district – ranging from as little as 7.5% (the statewide minimum) to as much as 10% in the Los Angeles County suburbs of La Mirada and Pico Rivera.
+For example, California’s sales tax varies depending on the district.
+It can range from as little as 7.25% (the statewide minimum) to as much as 10.5% in the Los Angeles County suburb of Santa Fe Springs.

 4. Am I supposed to charge a rate based on where the customer is located?

 When determining the rate to charge, you must first learn whether you are operating in an origin- or destination-based state.
-California is a hybrid, modified-origin-based state where state, county, and city taxes are based on the origin of the sale, while district taxes are based on the destination of the sale.
-California gives you two options in applying this, both are considered to be acceptable.
+California is a hybrid, modified-origin-based state where taxes of the state, county, and city are based on the source of the sale, while district taxes are based on the destination of the sale.
+California gives you two options in applying this; both are acceptable.

 - The first option is to charge the state rate plus your district rate on sales shipped within your district.
 For sales shipped outside your district, collect the state rate only.
 If you choose this option, the customer is technically liable to remit the omitted district tax to the state.

-- The second option is to charge state plus district rate for every single sale shipped to a customer in California.
-This ensures that the local district tax always gets collected.
+- The second option is to charge the state plus the district rate for every single sale shipped to a customer in California.
+This process ensures that the local district tax always gets collected.

 5. If the customer does not pay the sales tax, do I still have a liability?

 Yes.
-Sales tax is imposed upon the seller, not the purchaser.
+The seller is responsible for the sales tax, not the purchaser.
 The law allows that the retailer may be reimbursed by charging the sales tax to their customer.
-However, as a retailer, even if the customer does not give an amount in excess of the retail price of the product as “sales tax” for the purchase, you are still liable for remitting the full amount of the tax.
+However, even if the customer does not give an extra amount of money intended as “sales tax,” you are still liable for remitting the full amount of the tax.